If you have an injury, disability, weight problem, or diabetes . . .

 |You are recovering from hip or back surgery|

 The best thing about working out is that it gives you energy for more activities.
 When it becomes habit, you’ll never want to give it up.

-Healthy Lifestyles for Seniors
+Healthy Lifestyles over 50

 Resources & References

-General information about exercise for seniors
+General information about exercise over 50

 Keep Active for a Longer, Healthier Life – Discusses value of exercise and provides tips to help you get started.
 (AARP)

-Senior fitness plans and exercise instruction
+Fitness plans and exercise instruction over 50

 NIHSeniorHealth: Exercise for Older Adults – Covers the benefits of exercise for seniors, safe exercises to try, an FAQ, and charts to track your progress.
 (National Institute of Health)